amirhnajafiz/graphhub/app/docs/System Security/4_crypto.md

 Certificates are issued by a CA (certificate authorithy).
 As everyone knows the public keys of the CA, a certificate for a principal A is simply A's public key that is encrypted with CA's private key.

+In simple words, a digital certificate is public key of a principal encrypted with CA's private key.

 Certificates allow key exchange without real-time access to public-key authority.
 A certificate binds identity to public key.
 An example is `X.509` certificates.

+## Notes and Comments

+- Encryption with private key provides a way for digital signatures.
+In particular, it provides __nonrepudiability__ property.
+However, in practice, nonrepudiablility isn't always guranteed, since users can claim that their private key was stolen and that someone else that stole the key must haved signed a certain document.
+- Some of the advantages of public key cryptography over symmetric key cryptography are:
+  - Key distribution is easier with public key cryptography.
+  - Public key infrastructures are more scalabale, as they don't need any centralized servers.
+  - Public key crypto provides nonrepudiability without requiring a central, fully trusted server.
+- In typical SSL deployments, to authorize the client, a client should generate a random number (session key) and encrypt it using the servers public key, after that, the communication uses symmetric cryptography using that random number.